dimarra/puppet-splunk/README.md

 ### Example 2:

 Extends the example above with a node that will run the Splunk universal forwarder.
-It uses the first server as Deployment Server (`ds =>`) where apps, inputs and outputs can be managed and deployed through Forwarder Management.
+It uses the first server as Deployment Server (`deployment_server =>`) where apps, inputs and outputs can be managed and deployed through Forwarder Management.

 ![Example 2](example2.png)